- Trust Marketing Platform

 Since up to 40% of Amazon reviews are fake, who can blame consumers for being suspicious?

 Better yet, by responding to every review, a company demonstrates that it respects and appreciates their customers’ honest feedback.
-This gives further credibility to the positive reviews and to your business in general.
+This gives further credibility to the positive reviews and your business in general.

 Any business owner knows that there are limitless ways to improve their company, but how do they know which route to take?